cmuscioly/cmuscioly.github.io/tournament.md

 ## Food

 Carnegie Mellon hosts a wide variety of food vendors located throughout campus.
-For information which eateries are open at any given time and their locations, please check [cmueats.com](cmueats.com).
+For information about which eateries are open at any given time and their locations, please check [cmueats.com](cmueats.com).
 Please be aware that since the invitational is taking place during the Carnegie Mellon winter break and on a weekend, on-campus options may be limited.

 Some great off campus food options include:

-- Craig Street is a 5 minute walk from campus and offers a number of restaurants, including Chipotle, Eat Unique, Union Grill, Sushi Fuku, Subway, Quiznos, Lulu’s Noodles, Crepes Parisienne, Ali Baba Restaurant, and Yuva Indian Kitchen.
+- **Craig Street** (5 minute walk along Forbes): Chipotle, Eat Unique, Union Grill, Sushi Fuku, Subway, Quiznos, Lulu’s Noodles, Crepes Parisienne, Ali Baba Restaurant, and Yuva Indian Kitchen.
-- Walking 10 to 15 minutes down Forbes Avenue will bring you to the Oakland area, which offers Noodles and Company, Panera Bread, Fuku Tea, McDonalds, Starbucks, Dunkin Donuts, and Primanti Brothers.
+- **Oakland** (10-15 minute walk along Forbes): Noodles and Company, Panera Bread, Fuku Tea, McDonalds, Starbucks, Dunkin Donuts, and Primanti Brothers.
-- A 10 minute inward-bound bus ride from the Carnegie Mellon Forbes Avenue bus stop (61A, 61B, 61C, 61D) will bring you to Squirrel Hill, which offers plenty of great, affordable restaurants.
-Bangkok Balcony, Murray Avenue Grill, and Everyday Noodles are just some of the places that offer delicious meals!
+- **Squirrel Hill** (10 minute inward-bound bus ride on 61A, B, C, or D):  Bangkok Balcony, Murray Avenue Grill, Everyday Noodles, and more.